Skip to main content

 Technical fault.

 F37 Check that the washing machine is standing level.
 Consult the operating instructions for further information.
 Check that the drain hose has been positioned correctly.
-If the fault persists, please contact us or book a repair appointment online.
+If the fault persists, give our friendly team a call on 0800 888 6666 for a free appliance health check.

 The washing machine is not installed perfectly level.